jneander/data-structures-and-algorithms-in-typescript/README.md

 To minimize issues from problematic practices and to provide additional feedback in configured IDEs, this repo uses eslint.
 To validate code against preconfigured eslint rules, run `lint:eslint`.
 To automatically fix any eslint issues, run `lint:eslint:fix`.

+### Testing & Specification

+The code in this repo is specified in part through the accompanying spec files.
+These serve not just to document the intended behavior, but also to enforce it wherever tests are run.
+To run the tests, use `test:mocha`.
+To run them continuously, use `test:mocha:watch`.